Spicy Korean Chicken Stew (Dak Dori Tang or Dak Bokkeumtang)

 Instructions

 • Make spicy paste.
 Add onion, jalapeno, garlic, gochujang, gochukaru, soy sauce, and mirin to a food processor.
 Pulse until a rough paste forms.
-(Or, mince all the vegetables finely and add to a large bowl with gochujang, gochukaru, soy sauce, and mirin.
+(Or, finely dice all the vegetables by hand and add to a large bowl with gochujang, gochukaru, soy sauce, and mirin.

 • Combine chicken + spicy paste.
 Add chicken to a large pot.
 Scrape spicy paste over the chicken.
 Add 1 cup water.